Minutes for January 23, 2023

 N/A |

-RESOLVED, that the Board of Education approves the following to be appointed as substitute teachers for the 2022-2023 school year.
+RESOLVED, that the Board of Education approves the following to be appointed as a substitute teacher for the 2024-2025 school year.

 Name |